nicoletrenholm/nicoletrenholm.github.io/index.md

 ![It's Fine Alt Text](P5_VAHabMap/Capture.PNG)
 Here is unclassified regions of the Rappahannock River being prepared for the NOAA Bay-wide CMECS Oyster Habitat Map after a habitat survey was conducted in 2014.

-[See more details here.](https://nicoletrenholm.github.io/P5_VAHabMap/VAHabMap.html) This example text that briefly describes the map.
 [See more details here.](https://nicoletrenholm.github.io/P5_VAHabMap/VAHabMap.html)

 <small>__Tools__: QGIS

 <small>__Data__: